Guide to the VA Home Loan

 Types of VA Loans

-- If you are looking for a more short-term option, you could still receive a low rate with a 5-year ARM.
+- If you are looking for a more short-term option, you could still receive a low rate with an ARM.

 - Intelliloan® also finances Jumbo VA loans of up to $1,500,000.

 Why Choose Intelliloan® for Getting Your VA Loan?

 - We are a VA-approved lender processing VA loans regularly.

 - Our Home Loan Specialists work directly with the VA to expedite all of your paperwork, including the Certificate of Eligibility.

 - You can complete your loan application online and still get that personal assistance with one of our VA loan specialists.

 - Continue to receive all of the benefits from our dedicated customer service team long after you close your loan with us.

 - You can make your monthly mortgage payments online after you close.

 - You can pre-pay your mortgage with no penalties.